Connor, Manhasset roll past Floral Park, setting up rematch with Plainedge

-Rory Connor, Manhasset roll past Floral Park, setting up rematch with Plainedge
+Rory Connor, Manhasset roll past Floral Park, setting up title rematch with Plainedge

 If there was any question about how fixated Manhasset is on ending a football title drought more than two decades long, it didn’t take long to come through in their Conference IIII semifinal against Floral Park on Saturday.